 The Freedom to Vote Act would modernize our voter registration system and solve the vast majority of registration problems that routinely keep millions of Americans from voting.

-- Automatic voter registration: Like the FTPA, the Freedom to Vote Act would make automatic voter registration (AVR), which 19 states and the District of Columbia have already adopted, the national standard.
+- Automatic voter registration: The bill would make automatic voter registration (AVR), which 19 states and the District of Columbia have already adopted, the national standard.
 Under AVR, eligible voters are automatically registered to vote when they provide information to a participating government agency, unless they opt out.
 The bill requires AVR to be offered at state DMVs and provides funding for that purpose and for expanding it to other agencies.
 It also establishes privacy and security protections, including protections for persons inadvertently registered.

 - Online voter registration: The Freedom to Vote Act requires states to allow voters to register to vote online, as 42 states and the District of Columbia already do.

-- Protections against unlawful voter purges: The bill provides safeguards to prevent unlawful purging of voter rolls, while allowing states to accurately maintain their voter registration lists.
-The bill prohibits states from purging voters without first verifying that the registrant is ineligible to vote using government-maintained records.
-It outlines certain factors that are not considered objective evidence of ineligibility, including the failure to vote in an election or the failure to respond to election mail.
+- Protections against unlawful voter purges: The bill provides safeguards to prevent unlawful, faulty, error-prone methods for purging voter rolls, while allowing states to accurately maintain their voter registration lists.
 Further, states would be required to notify within 48 hours any individual removed from the list of eligible voters of their removal, the reasons for their removal, and how they can contest the removal.

 Campaign Finance Reform

-Like the FTPA, the Freedom to Vote Act would take crucial steps toward overhauling our nation’s campaign finance system.
+The Freedom to Vote Act would take crucial steps towards overhauling our nation’s campaign finance system.

-- Shoring up campaign transparency rules: Like the FTPA, the bill would address the phenomenon of “dark money” from undisclosed sources in federal elections by requiring any entity that spends more than $10,000 in an election to disclose all of its major donors.
+- Shoring up campaign transparency: The bill would curb “dark money” from undisclosed sources in federal elections by requiring any entity that spends more than $10,000 in an election to disclose all major donors.
 It would also extend campaign transparency requirements to internet ads, require these ads to clearly identify their sponsors, and require the major online platforms that sell them to create searchable databases of past advertisements and their buyers in order to maximize transparency and minimize disinformation.

 - Ensuring that super PACs are truly independent: The bill also tightens rules intended to keep super PACs and other outside groups independent of candidates.